-20.5.1 How to Transmit and Receive Data Using the DCI Buffers, Status Bits and Interrupts
+20.5.1 How to Transmit and Receive Data Using the DCI Buffers, Status Bits, and Interrupts

-The DCI module can buffer up to four data words between CPU interrupts depending on the setting of the BLEN control bits.
+The DCI can buffer up to four data words between CPU interrupts depending on the setting of the BLEN<1:0> control bits.
 The buffered data can be transmitted and received in a single data frame, or across multiple data frames, depending on the TSCON and RSCON register settings.
-Following are four configuration examples.
+Following are four configuration examples:

 Assume BLEN<1:0> = 00 (buffer one data word per interrupt) and TSCON = RSCON = 0x0001.
-This specific configuration represents the most basic setup and causes the DCI module to transmit/receive one data word at the beginning of every data frame.
-The CPU is interrupted after every data word transmitted/received since BLEN<1:0> = 00.
-For more information, refer to Figure 20-20.
+This configuration represents the most basic setup and causes the DCI to transmit or receive one data word at the beginning of every data frame.
+The CPU is interrupted after every data word transmitted or received since BLEN<1:0> = 00.
+For details, refer to Figure 20-20.